rpki-client/rpki-client-portable/README.md

 Platform Requirements
 ---------------------

-At the time of writing the Portable version is known to build and work on:
+At the time of writing the portable version is known to build and work on:

  - OpenBSD-current
- - Linux (Debian 9)
+ - Linux (Alpine 3.12, Debian 9, Debian 10, Fedora 31, Fedora 32, Fedora 33,
+   RHEL/CentOS 7, RHEL/CentOS 8)

 Building
 --------